 - 3.3 To grant exclusive use of park resources that is consistent with this plan's policies and objectives only to the extent necessary to enable an activity that could not otherwise proceed.
-The "assessing activities and uses" provisions of this plan apply. - 3.4 To provide for activities and uses that are appropriate to the park's character and management objectives, and subject to any conditions deemed appropriate. - 3.5 Activities and uses that are allowed, managed, restricted or prohibited under this plan are contained in table 2.
+The "assessing activities and uses" provisions of this plan apply. - 3.4 To provide for activities and uses that are appropriate to the park's character and management objectives, and subject to any conditions deemed appropriate. - 3.5 To define activities and uses that are allowed, managed, restricted or prohibited under this plan (contained in Table 2).